tom-overton/fates-enemy-growth-modifier/README.md

 4. Use File -> Save GameData.bin to save your changes.
 5. Use [FEAT](https://github.com/SciresM/FEAT) again to compress the GameData.bin file.
 6. Use the modified GameData.bin.lz file with something like [Luma3DS](https://github.com/AuroraWright/Luma3DS) to patch your game.

+If you want to experiment with this tool without extracting the GameData.bin from your own game, you can download a copy from [here](https://github.com/RainThunder/fefates-tools/blob/master/GameData.bin)

 I also included the ability to increase every growth for every class by a given amount (this was the whole reason I built this in the first place).
 Use this to make the game universally harder or easier.